Mike-415/String-Annotations-for-Addresses/README.md

 # String-Annotations-for-Addresses
-A custom annotation for String fields in an Address Class called 'ProperLength'.
-The length of characters are validated using Reflections
+A custom annotation called 'ProperLength' for String fields in the Address Class.
+The length of characters are validated using reflections

 ## Requirements
 - [x] Write an annotation called ProperLength that is meant to describe the required length of String input.
 Here are the requirements for the annotation: